scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

 research, reproducing a research finding requires not just the broad outline of the research methodology but also documentation of the software development environment used for the study.
-The need for reproducible research is higlighted by the recent controversy surrounding the highly influential Reinhart-Rogoff study that identified a negative relationship between a country's debt and its economic growth rate.
+The need for reproducible research is highlighted by the recent controversy surrounding the highly influential Reinhart-Rogoff study that identified a negative relationship between a country's debt and its economic growth rate.
 A follow-up study [Herndon13]_ identified a simple coding error that affects key findings of the original study.
-The self-documenting nature of code and results presented in a notebook format can make make it easy to share and reproduce such computations.
+The self-documenting nature of code and results presented in a notebook format can make it easy to share and reproduce such computations.

 Background
 ------------

-I had used other commercial notebook interfaces before, but I used the Python notebook interface for the first time in January 2013, when I began teaching an introductory undergraduate programming course for geoscientists using Python.
-It was the first time the course was taught using Python; it had previously been taught using either Matlab or IDL.
-After initially using the command line Python interpreter in the terminal, we switched to IPython Notebook.
-The inline code editing and graphics display turned out to be quite convenient.
-I found the notebook to be really versatile for presenting lecture material and students loved using it for their programming assignments.
-The students also turned in their homework as IPython notebooks (in PDF format) for grading.
+The author had some experience with commercial notebook interfaces before, but used the IPython Notebook interface for the first time in January 2013, when teaching an introductory undergraduate programming course for geoscientists using Python.
+After initially using the command line Python interpreter, the class switched to using IPython Notebook, whose inline code editing and graphics display turned out to be really convenient.
+The notebook interface was used for presenting lecture material, and the students used it for their programming assignments, turning in their notebooks for grading (in PDF format) .

-I had previously been working on a project called GraphTerm, which implements a "graphical terminal interface" using a Python backend and a HTML5+Javascript frontend [GraphTerm]_.
-It was a follow-up to two earlier projects, the browser-based AjaxTerm, and XMLTerm, a GUI-like browser built using the Mozilla frameowork [Sarava00]_.
+The author had previously been working on a project called GraphTerm, which implements a "graphical terminal interface" using a Python backend and a HTML5+Javascript frontend [GraphTerm]_.
+It was a follow-up to two earlier projects, the browser-based AjaxTerm, and XMLTerm, a GUI-like browser built using the Mozilla framework [Sarava00]_.
 GraphTerm is aimed at being a drop-in replacement for XTerm, the standard unix terminal, with additional graphical and collaborative features.
-It retains all the features of the CLI, includings pipes, wildcards, command recall, tab completion etc., and also incorporates web-based sharing, as well as GUI-like features, such as clickable folder navigation, draggable files, inline image display etc. (There also other terminal projects
+It retains all the features of the CLI, including pipes, wildcards, command recall, tab completion etc., and also incorporates web-based sharing, as well as GUI-like features, such as clickable folder navigation, draggable files, inline image display etc. (There also other terminal projects